rickballard/rickballard/README.md

 > Seed stage civic / AI stack for *edge-owned* and *auto-evolving* systems.
 > Humans, AIs, and guardrails, aiming to keep democracy future-compatible.

+**WARNING: If you and the documents you rely on, are not CoEvolvable, you and they may soon be obsolete.**

 ---

 ## What is CoSuite